-Plan for major roadwork along Interstate 17 between Anthem Way and Sunset Point starting in 2022.
+Major roadwork is underway along Interstate 17 between Anthem Way and Sunset Point until 2025.

 Welcome to the I-17 Improvement Project